awsdocs/amazon-connect-admin-guide/doc_source/access-media-stream-data.md

-# How to Access Kinesis Video Stream Data<a name="access-media-stream-data"></a>
+# How to Access Kinesis Video Streams Data<a name="access-media-stream-data"></a>

-To access Kinesis video stream data so you can analysis it, you must be a developer\.
+You must have developer skills to work with Kinesis Video Streams data\.
 Use the steps and code samples in this section to interact with the customer audio data sent to Kinesis Video Streams\.

-First, download the [Kinesis Video parser library](https://github.com/aws/amazon-kinesis-video-streams-parser-library/archive/v1.0.3.zip)\.
-This library includes an easy\-to\-use set of tools you can use in Java applications to consume the MKV data in a Kinesis video stream\.
-To learn more, see [Kinesis Video Stream parser library](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/parser-library.html)\.
+## Get Started with a Sample<a name="get-started-media-stream"></a>

+There's an example project on GitHub to help you to get started using Amazon Connect live audio streaming and real\-time transcription using Amazon Transcribe\.
+See [Amazon Connect Real\-time Transcription Lambda](https://github.com/amazon-connect/amazon-connect-realtime-transcription)\.

+This project provides a code example and a fully functional Lambda function\.
+They help you get started capturing and transcribing Amazon Connect phone calls using Kinesis Video Streams and Amazon Transcribe\.

+You can use the Lambda function in this project to create other solutions, such as:
++ Capturing audio in the IVR\.
++ Providing real\-time transcription to agents\.
++ Creating a voicemail solution for Amazon Connect\.

+## Build Your Own Implementation<a name="get-started-media-stream-scratch"></a>

+You may want to implement a solution other than the one provided by the previously\-described sample\.
+If so, this section describes how to make the proper API calls against the Kinesis Video Streams so you can build your own solution from scratch\.

+1. Go to [this GitHub page](https://github.com/amazon-connect/amazon-connect-realtime-transcription), and read about the Amazon Connect Real\-time Transcription Lambda project\.

+1. Choose the **deployment** folder, and download the **cloudformation\.template**\.

-Next, use the following example Java classes, which are built on top of the Kinesis video parser library using the AWS SDK for Java\.
+1. Use the following example Java classes, which are built on top of the Kinesis video parser library using the AWS SDK for Java\.
-+ **LMSDemo**—is a class with a main method that invokes LMSExample\.
+   + **LMSDemo**— is a class with a main method that invokes LMSExample\.
-+ **LMSExample**—is similar to the examples provided in the KVS Parser library that gets media from the specified Kinesis Video Stream with the specified fragment number\.
+   + **LMSExample**— is similar to the examples provided in the Kinesis Video Streams Parser library\.
+It gets media from the specified Kinesis Video Streams with the specified fragment number\.
+This code sample includes frame processing to separate the tracks\.
-+ **LMSFrameProcessor**—is invoked by LMSExample to save data from Kinesis Video Streams to the specified output stream\.
+   + **LMSFrameProcessor**— is invoked by LMSExample to save data from Kinesis Video Streams to the specified output stream\.
 Use a file output stream to save the output to a file\.
+This code sample also includes frame processing to separate the tracks\.

-Then, use Audacity \(https://www\.audacityteam\.org/\), or other audio tool, to import the \.raw audio file, which is a 16\-bit signed PCM Mono format\.
+1. Use [Audacity](https://www.audacityteam.org), or other audio tool, to import the \.raw audio file, which is in a 16\-bit signed PCM Mono format\.

-## Code Samples to Access Kinesis Video Stream Data<a name="media-streaming-code-samples"></a>
+### Code Samples to Access Kinesis Video Streams Data<a name="media-streaming-code-samples"></a>

-### LMSDemo\.java<a name="lasdemo-java"></a>
+#### LMSDemo\.java<a name="lasdemo-java"></a>

 ```
 package com.amazonaws.kinesisvideo.parser.demo;